What is a PPA? The Guide to Power Purchase Agreements

 A financial PPA, (also called virtual PPA and synthetic PPA) allows a company to buy renewable energy virtually.
 There is no need to own the title of physical energy.
 This enables companies to focus on their “green impact”, such as corporates, to receive renewable attributes without owning the asset.

 These “green” additionalities allow a credit link between the purchaser and the renewable asset owner.
-A virtual PPA will not impact the source of energy consumed by the purchasing company.
+A virtual PPA will not impact on the source of energy consumed by the purchasing company.

 Read more on the drivers of the increasing popularity of Financial PPAs and frequently asked questions around the structure in our Virtual PPAs: the shift from hassle to bustle blog.